Tahlequah Animal Control

 Become a Pet Foster

-Foster parents provide temporary care for dogs and cats at any age in their own home.
-The primary role of a pet foster is to provide a safe and healthy environment for the pet and to socialize them to help with their adoptability.
+Foster parents provide temporary care for dogs and cats at any age in their own homes.
+The primary role of a pet foster is to provide a safe and healthy environment for the pet and to socialize them to help with the adoption process.
 Some pets may need fostering for only a few days while others may need it longer.

 All animals entering foster care must have gone through the City of Tahlequah Animal Shelter protocols prior to leaving the Animal Shelter.
-To foster a pet, fill out the online Foster Care Agreement form or print the form and return it to the cashier’s office at City Hall located at 111 S. Cherokee Ave. or contact Animal Control Officer Vicky Green.
+To foster a pet, fill out the online Foster Care Agreement form or print the form and return it to the Animal Control Officer, Vicky Green.